seapagan/github-changelog-md/docs/usage.md

 show for each release.
 By default this is set to `10`, but you can use the `--max-depends` or `-m` option to change this.

+If you use [Dependabot](https://github.com/apps/dependabot){:target="_blank"} to handle your dependency updates, this setting can be useful to limit the noise in the changelog.

 !!! tip ""

     :sparkles: Equivalent to the `max_depends` setting in the config file.